Building with Lattice

 - Pulling data from Lattice, such as tracks generated by towers to task against them.

-The main entry-points for these integrations are the Entities
+The main entry-points for these integrations are the Entities,

-, and Objects
+Tasks, and Objects APIs.

 The following shows how your integration fits into the Lattice ecosystem: